grzanka/cookiecutter-pip-docker-versioneer/README.rst

     * flake to ensure that code follows Python standards (described in PEP??)
     * sphinx to ensure that documentation is properly formatted
-    * test coverage reports (ready to be shipped to codeclimate)

 * tests in docker, to ensure that project will work smoothly in userspace under various Linux distributions